marvision-ai/RoboND-DeepLearning-Project/Project_writeup.md

 Simply put, you can never have enough data.

 ## Summary
+In conclusion, the drone was successfully able to track and follow the hero target in simulation.
+It is quite satisfying to watch it continously track the hero even when she makes sharp turns or walks into a crowd.
+That really says something about deep learning.
+The network architecture could be used to track other object too, such as dogs/cats/cars...really anything, as long as there is additional data that could be provided and trained/validated against.
+That's really what makes it super cool to me; its flexibility.
+Making the drone be able to distingush between the different types of objects and then be able to switch between them on the fly when it think it's necessary would be quite a cool extension to the project.

 In all, this project really showed me how much time it takes to optimize hyperparameters and the uncertainty that comes with it.
 Deeplearning is still in its infant stage, and I look forward to seeing the differences a few more years of developement will provide.
+Thank you to udacity for providing this project.